Abdullah-Mar/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containig root and 3 line after
+script to display all lines except bin